mvdan/xurls/README.md

 # xurls

+Regex expressions to extract urls from plain text.

-Extract urls from text read from standard input.
+Includes a simple command-line utility that prints urls extracted from text given via standard input.